kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - [Save Teleport](<../Techniques/Save Teleporting>) to Star Map computer and talk to it: 1,3,1,1,1,1,1,5,1,4,1,4,1
   - When the Star Map begins to open, [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) the CS via [Force Skip](<../Techniques/Force Skips>)
   - ***Finishes "Star Map: Kashyyyk"***
+- *Stims: Basic Strength on MC*
-- *Stims: Hyper Strength and Hyper Battle Stim on MC*
+  - If you bought Eli's stims, instead do *Stims: Hyper Strength and Hyper Battle Stimulant on MC*
-- ***Optional:*** `Level 6: Auto-Level MC`
+- `Level 6: Auto-Level MC`
-  - This slightly raises your attack for the Mandalorian fights
+  - This makes your STR 20, giving you +1 STR mod and +1 base ATK for the Mandalorian fights
 - [Save Teleport](<../Techniques/Save Teleporting>) Juhani to the nearby Wookiee corpses to trigger the Mandalorian ambush
-- As MC, Critical Strike to kill the Mandalorians
+- As MC, Critical Strike to kill the Mandalorian furthest from the Star Map
   - While MC fights, swap to either Jolee or Juhani and [Save Teleport](<../Techniques/Save Teleporting>) to the swoop bike
+  - You can try to kill an extra Mandalorian or two here to attempt to ensure level 10 for the endgame
 - Swap to MC and loot the Mandalorian with the Swoop Signal Device
   - This is the one furthest from the Star Map
 - *Force: Cast Master Speed and Master Valor as MC*
-  - Prioritize Master Speed over Master Valor if you're low on Force
+  - Prioritize Master Speed over Master Valor if you're low on Force, but you should have enough FP for both
 - Swap back to the party member, activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS, and trigger the swoop bike
   - Use [Cutscene Movement](<../Major Glitches/Anywhere Menu Glitch#moving-during-cutscenes>) to position MC behind the Mandalorian Commander
   - Use QS to advance the commander's two lines of dialog